guillaumeBellec/guillaumeBellec.github.io/README.md

-PhD student at the institute for theoretical computer science (IGI).
-Technical University of Graz in Austria
+Postdoc at the Laboratory of Computational Neuroscience.
-guillaume @ bellec . eu
+Ecole Polytechnique Fédérale de Lausanne (EPFL) guillaume @ bellec . eu
 [CV](https://github.com/guillaumeBellec/guillaumeBellec.github.io/blob/master/CV_of_Guillaume_Bellec__english_.pdf.pdf)

 <img src="image_moi.jpg" alt="Photo" width="100px" />

-  I am a PhD student of in the Institute for Theoretical Computer Science in the Technical University of Graz in Austria.
-Under the supervision of Professor Wolfgang Maass, I investigate models of learning and working memory.
-I am grateful to learn every day through readings and collaborative research projects.
-On the long term, I hope that my research will contribute to the clinical progress and the development of machine intelligence that respects human morals.
+  I am now a postdoc with Wulfram Gerstner in the Laboratory of Computational Neuroscience of EPFL.
+Before that I completed my PhD with Wolfgang Maass in the Institute of Theoretical Computer Science at the Technical University of Graz in Austria.
+There, I developped learning theories for network models that are inspired by recent discoveries in neuroscience.
+We have shown that our models can be as efficient as deep learning algorithms, eventhough it models explicitly the biophysical mechanisms used by the brain to learn and compute.
+I hope that my work can help the scientific community to understand better the mysteries of biology.

-  Before starting my PhD, I graduated from a competitive master of Machine Learning at ENS Paris-Saclay and from the engineering school ENSTA Paristech.
-There I completed various lab rotations, one of which was initiated by my passion for music and got me to discover Psychoacoustics and Neuroscience.
-Ever since, I have worked on advancing our understanding of the neural mechanisms behind thoughts and perceptions.
+  During my studies, I acquired strong technical competences in applied mathematics and machine learning and I also wanted to apply that to a concrete project with a direct impact.
+Hence, I co-founded and developed [ChordAI](http://chordai.net/) with Viven Seguy, an app that can recognize guitar chords in real-time using deep learning techonlogy.
+I hope that it will help many music fans like me to play there instruments.